Shefali-Jennifer21/FSWD_A2/README.md

 # Group 5 University System

-A console-based university student management system developed in Python using Object-Oriented Programming (OOP).
+This is a university student management system that supports both a command-line interface (CLI) and a graphical user interface (GUI).
+This project developed in Python and using Object-Oriented Programming (OOP).
 This system allows students to register, log in, enrol in subjects, view and remove subjects, and update their passwords.
 Admins can manage student records with options to group, partition, and clear data.
+This project also includes a graphical interface for the University Student System.
+It is composed of several modular GUI files, each responsible for a specific function within the application.

 # Features